hanabi/hanabi.github.io/other-conventions/2-Player.md

   * Bob *Hard Burns* again by cluing number 5 to Alice.
   * Alice clues number 5 to Bob, saving a 5 on chop.
 Good thing that Bob stalled!

+### The Double Scream Blind Play

+* Sometimes, a player will have 0 clues, but needs to save the chop of the next player.
+Normally, they would resort to the *Scream Discard Chop Move*.
+If they have no playable cards in their hand, they can instead use the *Scream Blind Play* to accomplish the same thing.
+* However, if a *Scream Blind Play* is used when a normal *Scream Discard Chop Move* would have worked, then the player must be trying to communicate something extra.
+* In this situation, the next player should *Chop Move* twice.

 ### The Scream Push (Anxiety with a Chop Move)

 * If a player performs a *Scream Discard Chop Move* when the team is at 0 clues, it will generate a clue for the next player.
 Normally, the next player is supposed to *Chop Move*, and then give a *Stall Clue*.
 (They must give a *Stall Clue* just in case they have 2 critical cards in a row.
 If they do, the next player will *Scream Discard Chop Move* again.)